Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Vector mesons and Starobinsky-dilaton gravity

-When $\alpha = 0$ we recover Einstein-dilaton model.
-According to the WKB approximation \eqref{wkbspectrum}, the corrections $\alpha R^{2}$ significantly modify the vector meson spectrum for large $n$, which can be observed on the left plot of Fig.~\ref{Plot:SquaMassesWaveFun}.
+Note that the result \eqref{mvsnrelation} expresses a non-linear relation between mass and radial excitation number and has a logarithmic dependence on $\alpha$.
+It is possible to recover linear behavior if we expand the potential \eqref{largzasymptoticpotential} into a power series, truncate the series to the quadratic order and plugging into the WKB approximation \eqref{npiEq}, which would correspond to the small-$n$ regime, where the corrections in $\alpha$ are not significant.
+According to the result \eqref{mvsnrelation}, the corrections $\alpha R^{2}$ significantly modify the vector meson spectrum for large $n$, which can be observed in the left plot of Fig.~\ref{Plot:SquaMassesWaveFun}.